Get started with Llama 3.1

 Migrate from OpenAI

-One of the key advantages of the Vercel AI SDK is its unified API, which makes it incredibly easy to switch between different AI models and providers.
+One of the key advantages of the AI SDK is its unified API, which makes it incredibly easy to switch between different AI models and providers.
 This flexibility is particularly useful when you want to migrate from one model to another, such as moving from OpenAI's GPT models to Meta's Llama models hosted on Groq.

 Here's how simple the migration process can be: